 DUI Drug Test Refusal

 A person can refuse to take a urine or blood test in most situations.
 The only time they cannot refuse is when they are in an accident that results in serious bodily injuries or death.
 If there is an accident with serious bodily injuries or death, Florida law says that law enforcement can do a forcible blood draw.
 When there is no accident with serious injuries, the person is allowed to decline a blood or urine test just as they are allowed to decline a breath test for alcohol.
 There are consequences to refusing, but they can still refuse at least one time in their life without any additional criminal liability.
-If an individual wants to know more about their right to refuse West Palm Beach drug DUI tests, and the implication it could have on their DUI case, they should consult a qualified attorney that can help.
+If an individual wants to know more about their right to refuse West Palm Beach drug DUI tests, and the implication it could have on their DUI case, they should consult a seasoned attorney that can help.
+Call today to learn more about your options.